iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 ### Hardware Requirements

-Verify that each worker node meets the following configuration requirements. 社区版和企业版的硬件配置一样。
+Verify that each worker node meets the following configuration requirements.
+IOMesh Community and Enterprise editions have the same hardware requirements for each worker node.

 **CPU**